 Grass Fed Butter – Cows that have a diet of fresh grass yields butter that has improved consistency and nutritional properties.
 The nutritional quality also increases, it’s loaded with Vitamin K2, Omega 3 Fatty Acids, and an increased amount of saturated fats.

 Green Tea – With a myriad of health benefits that are covered below, green tea not only gives you energy from caffeine and amino acids, but also can improve your overall health.

-So, Why Green Tea?
+So, Why Green Tea on Keto?

 Polyphenols – These function as antioxidants in your body, reducing the formation of free radicals in the body and helps to protect your cells from damage.
 The most powerful antioxidant in green tea is Epigallocatechin gallate (EGCG), which has shown to be effective against fatigue and is used medicinally for HIV and Cancer patients.

 Improved Brain Function – not only does green tea contain caffeine, it also contains L-theanine, which is an amino acid.
 L-theanine increases your GABA activity, which improve anxiety, dopamine, and alpha waves.
 This leads to a much more stable energy than coffee.